After years of conflict, Afghanistan yearns for peace. The best forum would bring the government and Taliban together in a grand assembly.

 The peace negotiations between the Afghan government and Taliban are being pursued under neither informal nor formal conflict resolution processes.
 For the time being, the Taliban and the government are talking past each other.

-The best solution would be to set up a ‘Loya Jirga.’
+The best path to peace in Afghanistan would be to set up a ‘Loya Jirga.’

 According to the Afghan government, two key entities must be involved in the peace process: the government and the Taliban.

 Last November, Afghan President Ashraf Ghani offered a road map for peace talks with the Taliban and presented it at the Geneva Conference on Afghanistan.
 A total of 61 countries attended the conference — but not the Taliban.

 I asked a number of scholars about Ghani’s road map.
 Some said it is the best way to ensure the success of the peace negotiations.
 Others, more cynical, believe Ghani is using the road map to remain in power for five more years and to be recognized as a hero in Afghanistan’s history books.

 For their part, the Taliban do not recognize the Afghan government as a legitimate party to peace negotiations.
 They consider it a puppet of the United States and insist on direct dialogue with Washington.